For Shivs and Giggles

 “And just my personal greetings to you.”
 Esa shook her newly freed hand, trying to get the bones back in place.
 “My friend should arrive shortly, and we will be ready to go after-oh! there he is now.”

-Avon the Soulkeeper glid into the clearing, wispy black robes swaying with each step and his staff of bones thumping on the ground with each step.
+Avon the Soulkeeper glid into the clearing, wispy black robes swaying and his staff of bones thumping on the ground with each step.
 It would have been very dark and frightening, except it was eight in the morning, which is such a non-dark and non-frightening time that it rather negated everything.
 Also, a bee had become quite attracted to Vizen’s bright jerkin, and his little dance of fear distracted Esa somewhat.

 Avon was less amused by the dancing paladin and stopped dead in his tracks.
 “What is the meaning of this intrusion?” he chittered.
 The bee buzzed over to visit him.